lisa-lumos/git/03-git-deep-dive/01-getting-started.md

 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

 ## 1.4 The Command Line
+The command line is the only place you can run all Git commands - most of the GUIs implement only a partial subset of Git functionality for simplicity.
+Also, all users will have the command-line tools installed and available.

 ## 1.5 Installing Git